How to Optimize Your DoorDash Menu Photos in 2026

 Instead of writing

-"Cheeseburger with cheese."
+"Burger with cheese."

 "Hand-smashed double beef patty topped with melted aged cheddar, crisp house-pickled onions, and our secret sauce on a toasted brioche bun."